checkman123/checkman123.github.io/dashboard.md

 ## Dashboard Application (Qt Creator)

-**Project description:** This is amulti-functional home/office dashboard app.
+**Project description:** This is a multi-functional home/office dashboard app.
 It has a world clock, local clock, todo list, photo display, and weather display.
+The user can use zip code to see weather information in the specified area.

+**Skills**
-Learn how to use OpenWeaterMap API and Bing Map API (HTTP Request).
+- The use of OpenWeatherMap API and Bing Map API (HTTP Request).
+- UI/UX Design

   <a href="https://github.com/checkman123/Dashboard-Application">View My Dashboard Project Files</a>